 - 6 lbs boneless pork shoulder pork butt

 - 3 bay leaves

-- 1 cinnamon stick
+- 1/2 tsp cinnamon

 - Serve with hot tortillas, refried beans, sliced onions, tomato slices, cilantro, limes and salsas of choice.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.